rails/rails/guides/source/configuring.md

     The default is `:rails_storage_redirect`.

+* `config.active_storage.cdn_host` can be used to set a CDN for ActiveStorage when generating links with proxy mode.

 ### Configuring Action Text

 * `config.action_text.attachment_tag_name` accepts a string for the HTML tag used to wrap attachments.
 Defaults to `"action-text-attachment"`.